 As the population increased rapidly, demand for housing also increased.
 The utility administration first employed the city architect Kasper Salin and then Axel R Bergman to draw drawings for housing.
 PO Hallman was commissioned by Seth M Kempe to establish a town planning in 1901.

 They have mainly tried to help those who wanted to build their own homes.
 In 1902 land plots were allocated which were divided by surveyors.
-The area received 150 building plots of about 1100m ^ 2.
-These plots were sold and given to the mill’s workers.
+The area received 150 building plots of about 1100 m².
+These plots were sold and given to the mill workers.
 The workers received free medical care, free housing, subsidized electricity and wood for heating by the company.
-They rented a small piece of land for just over 1ha for a cheap money.
-The company was also responsible for providing for the workers’ widows and retired workers.
+They rented a small piece of land for just over 1 hectare for cheap.
+The company was also responsible for providing the workers widows and retired workers.